xpdota/triggevent-site/pages/Telesto-Support.md

 layout: default
 title: "Telesto Support"
 permalink: /pages/Telesto-Support/
-description: Triggevent is an FFXIV addon that provides an easy way to make use of the Telesto FFXIV plugin.
+description: Triggevent is an FFXIV addon that provides an easy way to make use of the Telesto FFXIV plugin, including Automarkers.
 ---

 # Telesto Support